 Psychedelics research is being championed by the following research institutes & NGOs and researchers.

 The organizations and people above are, in large part, responsible for the revival of research into psychedelics.
 Nowadays there are tens of publications on psychedelics each month.
-Of all the papers on psychedelics, the following have been 10 of the most influential studies.
+Of all the papers on psychedelics, the following have been some of the most influential and informative.

 Psychedelics Yesterday, Today & Tomorrow